 Description - Perennial, deciduous shrub 3-10 feet high with compound leaves 4-8 inches long, each with 11 to 25 ovate to oblong leaflets, highly variable leaf shape.

-Flower - Scented spike, 3 - 6 inches long, purplish-blue with orange antlers
+Flower - Scented spike, 3-6 inches long, purplish-blue with orange anthers.

 Habitat - Flatwoods.